bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 07:14 AM CT, May 28</p>
+<p class="updated_time"> Latest data: 08:39 AM CT, May 28</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 88°, which is 2° **warmer** than yesterday.
-Tomorrow is expected to be 0° *colder* than today.
+Tomorrow is expected to be 1° *colder* than today.

 Currently:

-- 65°
+- 71°
-- Partly Cloudy
+- Clear
-- 69% humidity
+- 61% humidity
-- 8 mph wind
+- 10 mph wind
-- 44% cloud cover
+- 0% cloud cover
-- 23 AQI 🟩
+- 22 AQI 🟩
-- 0.02 inches of rain in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>